experimentalsoundingfinland/experimentalsoundingfinland.github.io/about_en.md

 ---

-## Contact us
-`experimentalsoundingfinland[at]gmail[dot]com`

-Please keep in mind that this site is a community service - we will try to answer you quickly, but sometimes it might take a few days.

----

 ## Rules and criteria
 - No aesthetic filters: 'Sonic communities' are meant here in the widest possible understanding, such as:
   - Experimental